Real stories, real results.

 - Marketing your film

-Homework: Edit your film
+Homework: Prepare a press kit for your film

 To enhance your appreciation of this course, it’s suggested you pre-view: